Marrow Transplant

 - non-Hodgkin’s disease

-- Autologous treatment method is used for conditions such as plasma cell disorders
+- The autologous treatment method is used for conditions such as plasma cell disorders

 The biggest advantage of this method is that the person’s body recognizes its own cells.
 In this way, incompatibility is not observed.